 To willingly hold that sin before one’s eyes is to participate in it – the lover of pornography is little different from the adulterer.
 Some respond “but I did not like those scenes per se, as the pornography viewer does, I agree with their existence and like them insofar as they contributed to an excellent story.”
 But the moral object under consideration is precisely the same as with the pornography viewer, and a human act with an evil object is never good, no matter the intention.
 Beware, rationalizations do not mitigate culpability; they increase it.
 Remember that Our Lord had much more of an affinity for the prostitutes than the Pharisees.
 Further, to indulge in those scenes for the sake of enjoying the overall story is no different than delightfully drinking well flavored poison for the taste; it happens often to children with Flintstone’s vitamins, but adults are supposed to know better.

 God can and will bring good out of those scenes; He brings good out of everything.
 But when, in His omnipotence and inscrutable wisdom, He chooses to permit an evil that a good may come, He is not asking for our help in that task.
-Our Lady never would have nailed Jesus to the Cross if the Romans failed to do so, even though some foolishly assert she would have as a part of her fiat.
 Christ put it plainly: “Woe to the world because of scandals.
 For it must needs be that scandals come: but nevertheless woe to that man by whom the scandal cometh” – Matthew 18:7

 Note: My words here are not for those who saw the movie, thought it was great overall, but took issue with those scenes (that can be a valid stance on Les Mis), even though I do think they should have been more prudent and waited for it to come out on DVD so they could turn it off before those scenes came before their eyes.
 I do plan to see it, but only with someone who has seen it already and is sure he can tell me exactly when to turn it off so I do not risk imprinting such uncleanness on my soul – the windows to which are the eyes.
-Rather, my words are for those Catholics who may just have essentially switched sides and left the Culture of Life to join the ranks of the Culture of Death.
-That, I am afraid, is a real possibility if one chooses to serve as an accessory to the sin of those scenes — really choosing to consent to, praise, and defend them specifically.
+Rather, my words are for those Catholics who choose to serve as an accessory to the sin of those scenes — really choosing to consent to, praise, and defend them specifically.

-Edit: Again, I have not seen the movie, but by “those scenes,” I am referring to the Santa scene and perhaps also the scene in Fantine’s chamber.
+Edit: Again, I have not seen the movie, but by “those scenes,” I am referring to the scene in Fantine’s chamber and perhaps also the Santa scene.